 Expenses incurred in connection with projects that include, exclusively, third parties, including contracts and R&D services, are not considered.

-Expenses relating to staff with a minimum academic qualification of level 8 of the National Qualifications Framework are considered at 120% of their amount.
+Expenses relating to staff with a minimum academic qualification of level 8 of the National Qualifications Framework are considered at 110% of their amount.
+From 1 January 2024 onward, said expenses shall be considered at 120% of their amount.

 Expenses related to the making of eco-design products will be increased by 10%.
 This increase will depend on the submission and approval of the project to the Portuguese Environment Agency.

 Expenses related to demonstrations are eligible for the SIFIDE II regime, provided they are notified up front.

 Expenses incurred with the acquisition, registration, and maintenance of patents, essential for the performance of R&D activities and audits, are accepted only for micro, small, or medium-sized companies.